-Mexico is a fascinating country to visit.
-The country is home to some unusual and bizarre traditions.
-Its most famous festival is Dia de los Muertos (Day of the Dead).
-The annual event honours and celebrates deceased ancestors.
-It’s a strange combination of fun and melancholic and an example of Mexico’s obsession and acceptance of death.
+Mexico is a fascinating country to visit and is home to some truly unusual and bizarre traditions.
+The country’s most famous festival is Dia de los Muertos (Day of the Dead).
+The annual event honours and celebrates deceased ancestors and is a curious combination of mournful and merry.
+Additionally, the festival is an example of Mexico’s obsession and acceptance of death.
 In fact, nowhere else in the world is the subject of death celebrated with such exuberance.
 Indeed, considering that Dia de los Muertos is Mexico’s most popular festival, it’s no surprise that there are also some extraordinary places to visit in the country.
 Here we share eight bizarre places to visit in Mexico.

 1) Isla de las Munecas – Island of the Dolls, Mexico City

 Revellers eat, drink and listen to mariachi music on boats which traverse the canals of Xochimico.
-Little do they know that the spookiest island in the world is located nearby.
-A place where creepy dolls hang eerily from the trees in various states of decay, not to mention the pervading atmosphere which fills the air.
+Little do many of them know that the spookiest island in the world is located nearby.
+It’s a place where creepy dolls hang eerily from the trees in various states of decay and a pervading atmosphere fills the air.
 According to local legend, the dolls are possessed by the spirit of a girl who drowned under mysterious circumstances.

-The caretaker of the island discovered a doll belonging to the girl.
-He hung it in a tree in her honour.
-He believed that the doll was possessed.
-Consequently, he continued to collect dolls.
-He hung them in trees all over the island in an attempt to appease the spirit of the girl.
-A visit to the island is a chilling experience.
+As it happened, the caretaker of the island discovered a doll belonging to the girl and then hung it in a tree in her honour.
+Furthermore, he believed that the doll was possessed and consequently continued to collect dolls.
+In fact, he hung them in trees all over the island in an attempt to appease the spirit of the girl.
+Indeed, a visit to the island is a chilling experience.
 Now a tourist attraction, visitors arrive with their own dolls to add to the grisly collection.

 2) Sonora Witchcraft Market – Mexico City

 A trip to Mexico’s premier witchcraft market is a shopping experience with a difference.
-If you have an ailment, you are sure to find a cure for it here.
-This unique market blends Catholicism with ancient indigenous beliefs.
-Before visiting a regular doctor, many Mexico City residents seek a remedy here first.
+Indeed, if you have an ailment, you are sure to find a cure for it here.
+This unique market blends Catholicism together with ancient indigenous beliefs.
+In fact, before visiting a regular doctor, many Mexico City residents seek a remedy here first.